nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Introduction

-CashLeh? is a CLI application mainly supporting working adults and students who struggle with managing finances (ranging from one-time and recurring expenses, to rent, utilities, interest rates and more).
-It allows them to track both their earnings and spending habits in a seamless way to have a neat overview of their financial situation.
+CashLeh? is a CLI application mainly supporting working adults and students who struggle with managing finances .
+It allows them to set a budget and track both their earnings and spending habits in a seamless way to have a neat overview of their financial situation.

 ## Quick Start